 Let’s say you are holding your dog’s dinner bowl over his head.
 You wait for him to sit.

 You then begin to lower the bowl slowly towards the floor and your dog starts to stand up

 Immediately his bottom lifts off the ground you lift the bowl back up into the air again.

 After four or five repetitions, your dog will begin to remain seated while you lower the bowl.
-This is because you have diminished (punishment) the ‘getting up’ behaviour by removing (negative) the bowl.
+This is because you have diminished (punishment) the ‘getting up’ behavior by removing (negative) the bowl.

 Timing of punishments

-Like all consequences that we apply to a puppy’s behaviour, punishment needs to be well timed or it does not work.
+Like all consequences that we apply to a puppy’s behavior, punishment needs to be well timed or it does not work.

 This applies to both negative or positive punishment.